 "You can qualify for a merchant cash advance by first applying through a reputable company," said Xavier Epps, financial expert and CEO of XNE Financial Advising LLC.
 "Do your research first.
 Each company will have different requirements, but overall, these companies require less paperwork than traditional banks.
 The important thing is to make sure you can provide documentation for your business."

-What are the pros and cons of a merchant cash advance?
+Pros and cons of a merchant cash advance

 Merchant cash advances can be useful tools for many businesses.
 Whether you are a seasonal business weathering the slow season or a business with cyclical sales, such as a manufacturer that makes most of its sales in Q4, merchant cash advances can offer support.
 However, for struggling businesses, relying on a merchant cash advance to stay afloat could be the beginning of a death spiral.